About Wilbur

 The Wilbur Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Douglas County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Wilbur, Oregon residents are available through the local police department and authorized providers in Douglas County.
+Fingerprinting services for Wilbur, Oregon residents are available through local police (where present) and authorized providers in Douglas County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Wilbur Police Department or Douglas County Sheriff's Office for scheduling and fees.

 To register to vote in Wilbur, Oregon, residents can register online through the Oregon Secretary of State's website, by mail, or in person at the Douglas County elections office.
 Oregon requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Oregon Secretary of State's voter lookup tool.
 For local municipal elections in Wilbur, contact the Douglas County Clerk's office for schedules and ballot information.

-Property records for Wilbur, Oregon are maintained by the Douglas County Assessor's Office and the Douglas County County Clerk.
+Property records for Wilbur, Oregon are maintained by the Douglas County Assessor's Office and the Douglas County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Douglas County, including parcels in Wilbur.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Douglas County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Douglas County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Oregon counties provide online property record searches through their county websites.
-For in-person requests, visit the Douglas County offices at the county courthouse.
 The Douglas County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Wilbur, Oregon residents are available through both county and state offices.
 The Oregon Health Authority, Center for Health Statistics, located in Portland, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Oregon.
 Orders can be placed online, by mail, or in person.
 Locally, the Douglas County Clerk's office issues marriage licenses and maintains marriage records for Douglas County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.